-Staying in an overwater bungalow is a no-brainer for a romantic honeymoon, but we say take it one step farther and host an overwater destination wedding as well.
-These resorts all offer floating wedding chapels that allow you to do just that.
-Say I do in an overwater wedding chapel, then start the honeymoon in an overwater villa.
-It’s a win-win.
+Staying in an overwater bungalow is a no-brainer for a romantic honeymoon, but we say take it one step further and host an overwater destination wedding, as well.
+These resorts all offer over-the-water wedding chapels that allow you to do just that.
+Say, “I do,” in an over-the-water chapel, then start the honeymoon in an overwater villa – it’s a win-win.

-Sandals South Coast – Whitehouse Jamaica
+Sandals South Coast – Jamaica

-Sandals South Coast, an all-inclusive couples-only resort in Jamaica, features a quaint thatched-roof wedding chapel set on the water.
-Three glass panels in the floor lead to the altar, where you’ll exchange vows in front of an expansive 360-degree ocean view.
-(Due to its location, the spot can be windy, so we suggest skipping the veil for your ceremony).
+Sandals South Coast, an all-inclusive, couples-only resort in Jamaica, features a quaint, thatched-roof wedding chapel set on the water.
+Three glass panels in the floor lead to the altar where you’ll exchange vows in front of an expansive, 360-degree ocean view (due to its location, the spot can be windy, so we suggest skipping the veil for your ceremony).

-Intercontinental Bora Bora Resort & Thalasso Spa
+Intercontinental Bora Bora Resort & Thalasso Spa – Bora Bora

-Polynesian love songs and ukuleles welcome you to the glass-bottomed chapel at Intercontinental Bora Bora Resort & Thalasso Spa, which overlooks Mount Otemanu.
-A Polynesian priest performs the wedding ceremony, incorporating unique touches like handmade flower crowns, before baptizing you with your new Polynesian names.
+Polynesian love songs and ukuleles welcome you and your loved one to the glass-bottomed chapel at Intercontinental Bora Bora Resort & Thalasso Spa, which overlooks Mount Otemanu.
+A Polynesian priest performs the wedding ceremony, incorporating unique touches like handmade flower crowns before baptizing you with your new Polynesian names.

 Four Seasons Resort Maldives at Landaa Giraavaru

 Say your vows atop a glass aisle with views of colorful fish and sea turtles, surrounded by floor-to-ceiling glass doors on three sides.
-The resort’s wedding packages include photography, as well as Maldivian Bodo Beru Drummers.
+The resort’s wedding packages include photography as well as Maldivian Bodo Beru drummers.
 Be sure to have a legal ceremony back home, as weddings in the Maldives are not recognized in the U.S.

-Le Meridien Bora Bora
+Le Méridien Bora Bora – Bora Bora

 The chapel itself sits in a lagoon facing Mount Otemanu, which means your ceremony will be punctuated by breathtaking views of the peak.
-The chapel’s interior is warm and wood toned with traditional pews and woven bamboo walls.
-Glass panels line the floor creating a dramatic entrance and exit as you’re whisked away across the lagoon on raft decorated with local blooms.
+The chapel’s interior is warm and wood-toned with traditional pews and woven bamboo walls.
+Glass panels line the floor, creating a dramatic entrance and exit as you’re whisked away across the lagoon on rafts decorated with local blooms.

 Gili Lankanfushi – Maldives

-Gili Lankanfushi’s overwater wedding pavilion, Lagoon Champa, is only reachable via private boat from the resort, and offers a cozy setting for your vows.
-The Secret Wedding Experience, an intimate package for two, includes a four-night stay, a wedding ceremony for two with a special blessing from a Maldivian cleric, photography, a cake, a sunset cruise on a traditional dhoni, a romantic dinner on the beach and your own personal butler (dubbed Mr./Ms. Friday).
+Gili Lankanfushi’s overwater wedding pavilion, Lagoon Champa, is only reachable via private boat from the resort and offers a cozy setting for your vows.
+The Secret Wedding Experience, an intimate package for two, includes a four-night stay, a wedding ceremony for two with a special blessing from a Maldivian cleric, photography, a cake, a sunset cruise on a traditional “dhoni,” a romantic dinner beachside and your own personal butler (dubbed Mr./Ms. Friday).

 Sandals Grande St. Lucian – St. Lucia

 The glass-walled Serenity Chapel at Sandals Grande St. Lucian overlooks Rodney Bay on the resort’s southwestern end.
 A glass aisle leads to the river stone altar where you can take your vows in front of up to 20 guests.
-Enjoy an indulgent all-inclusive honeymoon after your ceremony in one of Sandals’ recently opened overwater bungalows, with Butler Elite service and an outdoor tranquility soaking tub for two.
+Enjoy an indulgent, all-inclusive honeymoon after your ceremony in one of Sandals’ recently opened overwater bungalows, with Butler Elite service and an outdoor tranquility soaking tub for two.